Chicken Supreme with Gravy

 - 9 to 10 cups water

-- Divide half of the chicken among four 13-in. x 9-in. greased baking dishes.
-Cover with half of the bread mixture.
+- Divide half the chicken among four 13x9-in. greased baking dishes.
+Cover with half the bread mixture.
 Repeat layers.
 Pour broth into each dish.

-- Cover and bake at 325° for 70 minutes or until hot and bubbly; uncover and bake 10-15 minutes longer.
+- Cover and bake 70 minutes or until hot and bubbly; uncover and bake 10-15 minutes longer.

 - For gravy, in a stockpot, combine soup and water.
 Bring to a boil.
-Reduce heat; simmer, uncovered, for 10 minutes.
+Reduce heat; simmer, uncovered, 10 minutes.
 Serve with chicken.
-Yield: 70-80 servings.

 I would love to try this but I would like a serving size of about 8-10.
 I guess I can just use the ingredients and downsize it